 If the fit goes haywire make sure to recover the original .par by copying from the .bak version automatically saved by SPFIT at the beginning of this fitting run, using the command: copy xxx.bak xxx.par.
 It is also good practice to keep good .par and .fit files under different names such as xxx.good.par

-In order to fix a value of a constant set its a priori error
+In order to fix the value PAR of a parameter set its a priori error

-to well below the least significant digit of the constant.
+to well below the least significant digit of PAR.
 The

 smallest value that can be used is 1.E-37.

-also possible to actually zero the value of a constant by using the
+is also possible to actually zero the value of a parameter by using the

 following for the value and